What are the Different Types of Spinal Injuries?

 Broadly speaking, a spinal injury can either be categorized as “degenerative” or “traumatic”.
 A degenerative spinal injury is one that results from wear and tear over time.
 Some degenerative conditions are also hereditary in nature.

-A traumatic spinal injury is one that results from an accident.
+Most spinal cord injuries result are classified as traumatic.
+A traumatic injury is usually an acute spinal cord injury that results from an accident.
 This could be a vehicle accident, a bicycle accident, a fall, a collision with an object or another person, or any of a variety of other types of traumatic events.

 Generally speaking, the options for recovering financial compensation for a degenerative spinal injury are limited (although there are options, for example, if you got hurt at work).
 On the other hand, individuals who suffer traumatic spinal injuries in serious accidents will often have claims for just compensation.